The Last Super Moon Of The Year Makes An Appearance In June

 May 26, 2021 marks the Full Flower Moon.
 And that may sound all sweet and innocent, but this year it might take on a different name: Super Blood Moon, NJ.com says.
 Whoa, that escalated quickly.

-The only bummer is that this year’s Super Blood Moon will only be visible in certain parts of the globe.
-No such luck for people in the U.K. However, parts of the western U.S. and will only last 15 minutes, according to Forbes
+The only bummer is that this year’s Super Blood Moon will only be visible in certain parts of the globe; specifically, western parts of North America, and will only be visible for 15 minutes, according to Forbes.

 What is the Full Strawberry Moon?